Antibiotics for treating scrub typhus

 Scrub typhus is a bacterial infection transmitted by chiggers (mites).
 The infection causes fever and a typical sore on the skin.
 Scrub typhus is common in the western Pacific region and many parts of Asia, particularly in agricultural workers and travellers in areas where the disease is common, particularly people camping, rafting, or trekking.
 Antibiotics (chloramphenicol, tetracycline, and doxycycline) have been used to treat the disease.
 Resistance to these antibiotics has been reported.
 This review evaluates antibiotic regimens for treating scrub typhus.

-Adults, Both sexes, Child health, Children, Combatant, Ear, Epidemic, Flash flood/Flood, Health, Infections and infectious diseases (all), Maternal and perinatal health, nose, Skin infections, throat and eye diseases, Zoonotic and other parasitic infections
+Adults, Both sexes (for groups of both male and female persons), Child health, Children, Combatant, Ear nose throat and eye conditions, Epidemic/Endemic, Flash flood/Flood, Health, Infections and infectious diseases (all), Maternal and perinatal health, Skin infections, Zoonotic and other pathogens